My Mum taught me how to sew. I was about 12 or 13. The girls in our family were all pretty much 'gifted' with something.

 Anyway, it must have been a gene we all carried.
 Mum could knit, Nan could crochet.
 I think she could knit too.
 My sister could also crochet and she was a dab hand at sewing when she put her mind to it.

-Me, well sewing is my forte, to an extent.
-I'm not bad, but I'm not a trained dressmaker.
+Me, well sewing is my forte, along with other hands on activities.
+I'm pretty good and I can take on anything, but I'm not a trained dressmaker.
 If people ask, I just say 'I can sew'.
 But I've put my hand to weddings, ballgowns, christening dresses, my own children's label (eons ago), formal gowns, costumes for the boys through school - clowns, a Canadian Mountie for Canada week, orange furry pants for 'The Big Day Out'.
 You had to be there.

-Our local area had a design competition each year as part of the 'Harvest Festival'.
+In our local area, there was (maybe still is) a design competition each year as part of the 'Harvest Festival'.
 I come from sugar cane growing country, and every year the festival would be held in September, as far back as I can remember.

 In 1986, I won the Children's section of the competition, and was a finalist for the next 2 years.
 This was when I started my small children's label - Kids Klobber.
 It didn't last long, at the time there wasn't the market for children's clothes there is now.